sdsanchezm/typescript-all/README.md

 ```

 ### Establish a dist folder
-- modifying OutDir allows us to establish the output folder
+- Modifying OutDir (within the tsconfig.json) allows us to establish the output folder

 ### Variables